baidush/Competitors-Lookup/README.md

 ## User guide

 * The app sends a request to ChatGPT with the company name and then stores the list of competitors in MongoDB.
-* The 'Parameter Description' is utilized for providing additional information.
+* The Parameter "Description" is utilized for providing additional information.

-* Example:
+Example:

 * Name: Apple
 * Description (optional): Macbook